 Before project work begins and any personnel new to site will have PFAS training.
 Training will be produced by DOT&PF Environmental staff and approved by the DOT&PF Regional Environmental Manager.
 Initial training for construction personnel and on-site engineering staff occurred on April 7, 2021 and was led by a DOT&PF Environmental Impact Analyst.
+Any new personnel to site will be required to review the training handout produced by DOT&PF.
 The Contractor will keep a log of all personnel who have received training.
 The training will cover: introduction to PFAS compounds, potential pathways of exposure, human health effects, ecological concerns, equipment decontamination, required PPE, and proper PPE removal.
 Training refreshers will occur quarterly during weekly safety meetings during project construction.

 PPE will be required for all personnel working on the ground in PFAS-contaminated excavation areas (see diagram Contaminated Excavation Work Area Boundary on page 3 of this document).
-PPE selection will be based on work-task requirements and potential exposure; PPE that may be required are: standard work clothes or cotton overalls; reflective, high visibility safety vest, shirt, or jacket; safety-toe boots; disposable boot covers (required for any personnel working on the ground in contaminated areas); safety glasses; hard hat; gloves; and disposable nitrile gloves (required for any personnel that may have dermal contact with contaminated material).
+PPE selection will be based on work-task requirements and potential exposure; PPE that may be required are: standard work clothes or cotton overalls; reflective, high visibility safety vest, shirt, or jacket; safety-toe boots; safety glasses; hard hat; gloves; and disposable nitrile gloves (required for any personnel that may have dermal contact with contaminated material).